-Vendor Financing, also known as trade credit, is lending of money by the vendor to its customers who in turn use the money to buy products/services from the same vendor.
-Customer need not pay for the products upfront when they are buying the goods but after the sale of the product.
-The vendor gives a line of credit to its customer based on their goodwill and rapport to pay for the products after a certain period of time or over a period of time.
+Vendor Financing, also known as trade credit, is the lending of money by the vendor to its customers, who use the money to buy products/services from the same vendor.
+Customers need not pay for the products upfront when buying the goods but after the product’s sale.
+The vendor gives a line of credit to its customer based on their goodwill and rapport to pay for the products after a certain period or over a while.

 Types of Vendor Financing

 #1 – Debt Financing

 The borrower receives the products/services in debt financing at a sales price but with an agreed interest rate.
 The lender will earn this interest rate when the borrower pays the installments.
 If the borrower defaults, he is marked as a defaulter, and the loan is written down under bad debtsBad DebtsBad Debts can be described as unforeseen loss incurred by a business organization on account of non-fulfillment of agreed terms and conditions on account of sale of goods or services or repayment of any loan or other obligation..

 #2 – Equity Financing